edisonchan2013928/KARL-Fast-Kernel-Aggregation-Queries/README.md

 "Type_III_tau" This one is for 2-class SVM model

 In each file, there is one shell script called "KARL_demo.sh".
 It will automatically run three different methods, SCAN, SOTA and KARL in one dataset.
 Unfortunately, the size of the datasets is large and thus, we cannot put them inside the Github.
-If you need the dataset, please contact me (just call me Edison) via the following email addresses "edisonchan2013928@gmail.com" or "cstnchan@comp.polyu.edu.hk" or "tnchan2@cs.hku.hk".
+If you need the datasets, please contact me (just call me Edison) via the following email addresses "edisonchan2013928@gmail.com" or "cstnchan@comp.polyu.edu.hk" or "tnchan2@cs.hku.hk".

 In the "KARL_demo.sh" of "Type_I_epsilon" folder, this includes how to use the auto-tuning method.
 This method can be also used for other models (e.g. "Type_I_II_tau" and "Type_III_tau").